VertigoRay/VertigoRay.github.io/_posts/2018-07-16-looping-through objects.md

 # Hashtable

-[*I originally posted this on stackoverflow.*](https://stackoverflow.com/a/16175967/615422) I'll cover a few options, but they'll use the same variable:
+[*I originally posted this on stackoverflow.*](https://stackoverflow.com/a/16175967/615422) I'll cover a couple of options, but they'll use the same variable:

 ```powershell
 $hash = @{